Quick Start

 Step 1: Install

-iwr -useb https://raw.githubusercontent.com/1024XEngineer/bytemind/main/scripts/install.ps1 | iexVerify the installation:
+iwr -useb https://raw.githubusercontent.com/1024XEngineer/bytemind/main/scripts/install.ps1 | iexDefaults to %USERPROFILE%\bin\bytemind.exe.

-Step 2: Create a Config
+Step 2: Create a Global API Config

 {